Nescafé

 Nescafé is a brand of instant coffee sold by the multinational food and drink corporation Nestlé.
 It comes in many different forms.
 The name is a portmanteau of the words "Nestlé" and "café".
 Nestlé first introduced their flagship coffee brand in Switzerland on April 1, 1938.

 History

-Nestlé began developing a coffee brand in 1930, at the initiative of the Brazilian government, to help to preserve the substantial surplus of the annual Brazilian coffee harvest.
-Max Morgenthaler led the development project.
+At the initiative of Sudameris, a French-Italian bank that served markets in South America, which had accumulated a large coffee surplus in its warehouses, Nestlé began developing a new instant coffee product in 1932 to use the surplus of beans.
+The large supply of surplus came from the lowered coffee prices in Brazil which resulted from the Wall Street Crash of 1929.

+Max Morgenthaler led the development project of the instant coffee product, which initially used spray drying to create the product from liquid coffee.
 Nestlé introduced the new product under the brand name "Nescafé" on April 1, 1938.
-Nescafé is a soluble powdered coffee that became an American staple during World War II.
+It became an American staple during World War II.

-In 1965, Nestlé introduced a freeze-dried coffee brand called "Nescafé Gold" in Europe.

-In 1966, Nestlé developed a freeze-dried coffee brand under the name Taster's Choice.

 Marketing

 In the United States, Nestlé used the Nescafé name on its products until the late 1960s.
 Later, Nestlé introduced a new brand in Canada and the US called Taster's Choice, which supplanted Nescafé for many years.
 The company continues to sell Taster's Choice as a separate product, branded as superior to Nescafé and higher priced.